hasura/graphql-engine/docs/graphql/core/api-reference/schema-metadata-api/table-view.rst

      - Required
      - Schema
      - Description
-   * - identifier
+   * - custom_name
      - false
      - ``String``
-     - Customise the ``<table-name>`` with the identifier.
-The GraphQL nodes for the table will be generated according to the identifier.
+     - Customise the ``<table-name>`` with the provided custom name value .
+The GraphQL nodes for the table will be generated according to the custom name.
    * - custom_root_fields
      - false
      - :ref:`Custom Root Fields <custom_root_fields>`